Home / Blog / Motor Development

 Do these games help with classroom skills like cutting and handwriting?

-Yes, coordination supports tool use (scissors, crayons, pencils).
-Research synthesis also reports a moderate relationship between handwriting and visual-motor integration.
+Yes.
+Coordination supports tool use such as scissors, crayons, and pencils.
+Research synthesis reports a moderate relationship between handwriting and visual-motor integration (r = 0.29 across 29 studies), making these activities directly relevant to classroom readiness.

 Are hand eye coordination games online okay for preschool and kindergarten?